How to Identify Narcissistic Psychopaths

 6. They don’t tolerate criticism

-7. They attack others’ self-esteem
+7. They attack other peoples’ self-esteem

 8. They’re promiscuous in their relationships

-As they see others as a means to achieve their own ends and satisfy their desires, it’s common for them to have relationships with several people at the same time.
+As they see others as a means to their own ends and to satisfy their desires, it’s common for them to have relationships with several people at the same time.
 While this fact isn’t necessarily reprehensible, the way in which they use people they have relationships with is certainly unacceptable.

 9. False beliefs